psaltisa/psaltisa.github.io/_pages/reaction-networks.md

 connection between your work and thermonuclear reaction networks.
 Let us examine some examples:

 - Student A works in low-energy experimental nuclear physics and she measured the cross section of an astrophysically interesting reaction for her dissertation,
 - Postdoc B is an observational astronomer and has measured the elemental abundances of Galactic metal-poor stars,
 - Student C works in nuclear theory and has implemented a new Equation of State (EoS) to be used in Neutron Star (NS) and Supernovae (SNe) simulations,
 - Postdoc D wants to study the effect of a reaction rate to the energy generation in her hydrodynamics code.

 What do they all have in common?
-Their results are inteconnected using thermonuclear reaction networks!
+Their results are interconnected using thermonuclear reaction networks!

 Networks are groups of things that are connected in some way, and we can find them everywhere.
 The most common example is the *social network*: your family, friends, colleagues and the rest of the people you are interacting socially (nowadays we can find virtual counterparts of these networks).
 A network consists of nodes (in our social network example, people), and edges (social connections).
 There is a very active academic field which studies networks and their interactions, called *network science*.

  <center>
    <div class="col-sm mt-2 mt-md-0">